revoltchat/revolt.chat/posts/month-in-revolt-july-2024.md

 -   Decouple the database from the API, allowing us to change the database or the API without breaking one or the other.
 -   Split off API models, allowing developers to easily pull them in under an MIT license.
--   Start work towards implementing testing throughout the whole projcet.
+-   Start work towards implementing testing throughout the whole project.

-Some issues did arise that were promptly fixed with the exception of a non-obvious bug with how user connections were being cleaned up: users started reporting sudden reconnects while server load was nominal, investigation into the issue proceeded as follows:
+Some issues did arise that were promptly fixed except for a non-obvious bug with how user connections were being cleaned up: users started reporting sudden reconnects while server load was nominal, investigation into the issue proceeded as follows:

 -   KeyDB (used as the message broker, a component that handles sending messages to the right places) was identified as not being able to handle the inflated load (more on this later)
 -   It was replaced by Dragonfly which pushed server resources much further but as a result server load was much higher, see graph below.
 On the plus side, users were now able to use the platform as normal.